RealWagmi/anon-integration-guide/projects/binanceusdm/README.md

 ## Binance specific behaviors

+- Binance Futures trailing stop orders always execute as market orders when triggered, that is, you cannot set a limit price for the order.
+This is different from spot where you can specify a limit price for trailing stop orders.
+This is accounted for via the constant `SUPPORTS_LIMIT_PRICE_FOR_TRAILING_STOP_ORDERS`.
 - Binance fAPI does not support OTOCO orders, that is, the creation in one go of position + TP + SL.
 Therefore, we send 3 separate orders ([link](https://dev.binance.vision/t/how-to-implement-otoco-tp-sl-orders-using-api/1622/14)).
 - Binance fAPI does not support `fetchPosition` for future and perpetual markets, see workaround in `getUserOpenPositionBySymbol`
 - Binance fAPI does not support `closePosition`, see workaround in `closePositionBySendingOppositeMarketOrder`